top of page

 • Gauze: 4x4 in gauzes work well; they are the right size for placing behind the scrotum and between the scrotum and penis.
 Expect 1-2 x per day changes for about 4 weeks.

-• Underwear: in general, slightly loose boxer briefs work well to hold the gauze in place
+• Underwear: slightly loose boxer briefs work well to hold the gauze in place

-• We don’t want the scrotum compressed or smashed in underwear.
+• We don’t want the genitals compressed or smashed in underwear.
 We want it gently supported with gauze and/or washcloths inside the underwear.

 • Alternatively, mesh disposable underwear may be used and the facility will provide this before you leave.

-• Ointments: in general, aquaphor or vaseline is helpful for wounds that develop
+• Ointments: aquaphor or vaseline is helpful for wounds that develop

 • Hibiclens: it is important to reduce the amount of bacteria on your skin prior to surgery.